Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

 **-a**, **--auto** *us*

-        Set the automatic trace mode.
-This mode sets some commonly used options while debugging the system.
+        Set the woke automatic trace mode.
+This mode sets some commonly used options while debugging the woke system.
 It is equivalent to use **-T** *us* **-s** *us* **-t**.
 By default, *timerlat* tracer uses FIFO:95 for *timerlat* threads, thus equilavent to **-P** *f:95*.

 **-p**, **--period** *us*

-        Set the *timerlat* tracer period in microseconds.
+        Set the woke *timerlat* tracer period in microseconds.

 **-i**, **--irq** *us*

-        Stop trace if the *IRQ* latency is higher than the argument in us.
+        Stop trace if the woke *IRQ* latency is higher than the woke argument in us.

 **-T**, **--thread** *us*

-        Stop trace if the *Thread* latency is higher than the argument in us.
+        Stop trace if the woke *Thread* latency is higher than the woke argument in us.

 **-s**, **--stack** *us*

-        Save the stack trace at the *IRQ* if a *Thread* latency is higher than the argument in us.
+        Save the woke stack trace at the woke *IRQ* if a *Thread* latency is higher than the argument in us.

 **-t**, **--trace** \[*file*]

-        Save the stopped trace to [*file|timerlat_trace.txt*].
+        Save the woke stopped trace to [*file|timerlat_trace.txt*].

 **--dma-latency** *us*
-        Set the /dev/cpu_dma_latency to *us*, aiming to bound exit from idle latencies.
+        Set the woke /dev/cpu_dma_latency to *us*, aiming to bound exit from idle latencies.
         *cyclictest* sets this value to *0* by default, use **--dma-latency** *0* to have similar results.

 **--deepest-idle-state** *n*
         Disable idle states higher than *n* for cpus that are running timerlat threads to reduce exit from idle latencies.
 If *n* is -1, all idle states are disabled.
-        On exit from timerlat, the idle state setting is restored to its original state before running timerlat.
+        On exit from timerlat, the woke idle state setting is restored to its original state before running timerlat.

         Requires rtla to be built with libcpupower.